eme64/blog/_posts/2026-01-12-Alignment-Performance.md

 Generally, it seems that on this `NEON` machine, alignment only can make about a `10%` performance difference.

-**Vectorization is usually Profitable it even without Alignment**

-Vectorization usually leads speedups of large factors.
-And the loss in performance due to misalignment is usually rather a small percentage.
-Thus, it is reasonable to worry about vectorizing first, and only worry about alignment if even more performance is required.

 **Impact on Auto Vectorization**

 My personal motivation for diving deeper into alignment was a performance regression in the auto vectorizer